chriswayg/CC-Offline-Package-Generator/readme.md

 ### Usage

-1. First download and install from Adobe the [Creative Cloud - Full Installer (250+ MB)](https://helpx.adobe.com/download-install/kb/creative-cloud-desktop-app-download.html) *(scroll down to macOS | Alternative downloads)* or if you prefer the [Creative Cloud - Installer Downloader (3+ MB)](https://creativecloud.adobe.com/apps/download/creative-cloud).
+1. First download and install from Adobe the [Creative Cloud - Full Installer (250+ MB)](https://helpx.adobe.com/download-install/kb/creative-cloud-desktop-app-download.html) *(scroll down to macOS | Alternative downloads)* or if you prefer, use the [Creative Cloud - Installer Downloader (3+ MB)](https://creativecloud.adobe.com/apps/download/creative-cloud).
 The CC Offline Package Generator will not run unless the Adobe Creative Cloud app has been installed first.
 You need an Adobe account when installing this app.

 2. Then download the [CC_Offline_Package_Generator.dmg](https://github.com/chriswayg/CC-Offline-Package-Generator/releases/), mount it and copy `CC_Offline_Package_Generator` to Applications.
 Run the app and it will open a Terminal window.
 Then follow the on-screen instructions.
 Tested from High Sierra up to Monterey.